Preparing, teaching and clearing up after our cooking classes and workshops.

 During the winter months, setting up, cooking and serving food, chatting with guests, doing activities or playing games with guests, cleaning up, generally helping out.

-Weighing and sorting donated food, managing stock, assisting with food collections and deliveries in our van, assembling food for collection.
+Weighing and sorting donated food, managing stock, assisting with food collections and deliveries in our van, assembling food for collection, sorting donated clothing, bedding and other items.

 You must be 18 or older to volunteer at the Winter Shelter.